sanjeevkomma/Spring-Boot/spring-cloud-resilience4j-circuit-breaker/README.md

 # Annotations
 1. @Retry
 2. @CircuitBreaker = It breaks the circuit and gives default response back
+3. @RateLimiter = For ex : In 10 secs, allow only 2 calls to the API
+4. @Bulkhead = Configue max concurrent calls to the API.
+For ex : 10 concurrent calls to the API

+# Interfaces

 # Tutorial
 * [resilience4j-circuitbreaker](https://resilience4j.readme.io/docs/circuitbreaker)